clara-jr/redis-streams-node/README.md

 This project shows how to use [Redis Node client](http://redis.js.org/) to publish and consume messages using consumer groups subscribed to multiple streams.

-This example represents two test-environments:
+This example represents three test-environments:

 - one_consumer_group: single consumer group subscribed to multiple streams

+- one_consumer_group_ack: single consumer group subscribed to multiple streams with ACK & pending messages

 - multiple_consumer_groups: multiple consumer groups subscribed to multiple shared streams.